cast-org/figuration/docs/utilities/position.md

 Position an element at the top of the viewport, from edge to edge, but only after you scroll past it.

+**Microsoft Edge and IE11 will render `position: sticky` as `position: relative`.** As such, we wrap the styles in a `@supports` query, limiting the stickiness to only browsers that properly can render it.

 {% highlight html %}
 <div class="sticky-top">...</div>
 {% endhighlight %}